sebcrozet/nrays/README.md

 =====

 **nrays** is an attempt to make a 3 and 4 dimensional ray tracer in Rust.
-It uses the [ncollide](http://ncollide.org) library to cast rays.
+It uses the [ncollide3d](http://ncollide3d.org) library to cast rays.

 ## 3d ray tracing
 The current implementation handles phong lighting and reflexions.
 Nothing fancy here.
-It supports the same geometries as **ncollide**, that is, plane, box, sphere, cylinder, cone, and Minkowski sum of any supported convex objects.
+It supports the same geometries as **ncollide3d**, that is, plane, box, sphere, cylinder, cone, and Minkowski sum of any supported convex objects.
 Triangle meshes are not yet supported.
 Here is an example of 3d ray casting on the Minkowski sum of a cylinder and a box: